 According to Thermostat Center, 50 percent of your utility costs are attributed to heating or cooling your home.
 When you switch to a programmable thermostat, you can save between 15 to 20 percent on your temperature control costs.
 So stop forgetting to set the thermostat to 80 every time you leave the house this summer.

 Get a programmable thermostat that’ll take care of the details without fail.
-What are more, programmable thermostats take the guesswork out of switching from heating to cooling in transitional seasons, too?
+What is more, programmable thermostats take the guesswork out of switching from heating to cooling in transitional seasons, too?

 Block the SunBlock the Sun